How to properly tag & hang your items:

 Choose which tags to print by checking the box beside the item, then click "Generate Tags".
 The tags should come up in a printable format.

 Please use white card stock for printing.
 Eight tags fit on each 8 1/2 X 11 piece of card stock paper.
 Print in Landscape.
 Do not use plain copy paper, it will not hold up under the rigors of the sale.
 Also, the barcode must be perfectly printed - it's the most important thing when a customer brings the item to the checkout.
 Please make sure your tags are printed well - if the printing is poor quality, it will not scan and will cause much anxiety in the checkout lines.
+Using a laser printer is the best choice, inkjet printers do not scan as well.

 You will need to supply your own hangers.
 Metal hangers are the best because they slide more easily on the racks, but you may use plastic or wooden hangers too.
 You can pick up free hangers at your local dry cleaners - they are usually on a rack inside the door.
 Thrift stores also sell them for a couple of dollars as do Target & Walmart.
 If you would like hangers back at the end of the sale, they will be available.
 We usually have hangers that we supply a month before the sale at a convenient location in Lewisburg, but they go fast!